 The Rooney Rule, by comparison, seeks to level the playing field for all groups.
 Detractors of the rule, as well as racial quotas, question whether you’re sacrificing quality to ‘manufacture’ diverse candidate pools.
 Supporters and detractors alike struggle with asking hiring teams to purposefully source minority candidates.

 Our own research has found that large numbers of applicants will naturally yield more diversity in your candidate pool.
-Basically, more underrepresented candidates at the top of the funnel net more qualified underrepresented candidates at the bottom, naturally.
+Basically, more candidates from underrepresented groups at the top of the funnel net more qualified candidates from underrepresented groups at the bottom.

 In addition to the Rooney Rule, your hiring team could improve the inclusiveness of your job descriptions.
 Also, you could wait until you have a large candidate pool before starting any interview process.
 By focusing on the top of the funnel, you may avoid having to create ‘fixes’ at the bottom.